Neil Young Archives: Volume III: 1976–1987

 Neil Young Archives Volume III: 1976–1987 was released on September 6, 2024.
 Covering an eleven-year period from 1976–1987, Volume III included, among other tracks, an album and film called Across the Water that further documents his 1976 tour of Japan and Europe with Crazy Horse; A Snapshot in Time, an "audio documentary" of a rehearsal with Nicolette Larson and Linda Ronstadt prior to recording American Stars 'n Bars; Windward Passage, a live album of tracks recorded with The Ducks in Santa Cruz; the unreleased album Oceanside Countryside; Union Hall, a recording of Young rehearsing with Larson and the Give to the Wind Orchestra prior to their November 12, 1977 gig in Bicentennial Park in Miami; an album and film documenting his 1978 Boarding House residency; songs from both his unreleased album Island in the Sun and earlier versions of Old Ways; a live album documenting Young's February 7, 1984, shows with Crazy Horse at The Catalyst; and a disc of live tracks and studio cuts Young recorded with the International Harvesters.

 On July 25, 2024, Young announced a pre-sale for members of his Archives website for the upcoming box set.
 Two distinct versions of this box set were released: a 17 CD standard box set available both online and brick-and-mortar retailers, and a "deluxe" version, available exclusively at Neil Young's Greedy Hand merch store, that also contains 5 Blu-Ray discs.
 These Blu-Rays will contain eleven films in total, including four that have never been released and are exclusive to this box set.
 Members of Neil Young Archives that pre-ordered in advance received a 16 track CD sampler and a pin.
 A 2 LP version of highlights, titled Archives Vol. III - Takes, was also released.

-Volume IV (1987–TBD)
+Volume IV: 1987-2004

-As of 2024, Volume IV is currently scheduled to be the second to last Archives box set to be released, according to an article from Young that was published on the Times-Contrarian that day.
-Currently in production and being worked on by the Neil Young Archives team, the specific timeframe is yet undetermined, though it is expected to start with songs culled from his first tour with the Bluenotes in the fall of 1987.
+As of 2026, "Volume IV" is expected to be the second-to-last Archives box set to be released, according to a Times-Contrarian article.
+The set is currently in production and being developed by the Neil Young Archives team.
+While the exact scope is still being finalized, Volume IV is anticipated to cover the period from 1987 to 2004, beginning with material from his first tour with the Bluenotes in the fall of 1987.